searchisko/searchisko/documentation/rest-api/content/forumthread.md

 **sys\_type = "forumthread"**

 This data type stored in Searchisko contains information from project's discussion forums.
-DCP contains data from [JBoss Community Forum](http://community.jboss.org/threads) and other systems used by distinct projects.
+DCP contains data from [JBoss Developer Forum](http://developer.jboss.org/threads) and other systems used by distinct projects.

 ## Data structure